 Astrophotography at the Atlantic

 After leaving the shiny coast of the algarve, I headed west to the less crowded area at the Atlantic.
-The temperature at this side of the country is much colder and you don’t see that many tourist any more.
+The temperature at this side of the country is much colder and you don’t see that many tourists anymore.
 Most of them are surfers who enjoy the high waves between the steep coast.
 A great place for Astrophotography!

 After several attempts, I finally got my Milky Way shot a few miles away from Praia De Vila Nova Milfontes (Tip: visit the wooden restaurant next to the beach: the fresh fish is awesome!).